Multi-Dimensional Event Data in Graph Databases: Background

 Of the 95 works surveyed~\cite[pp.133]{Gonzalez_2019_pm_db_phd}, several approaches exist to retrieve cases from event logs for temporal properties~\cite{Liu:2009:SEC:1944968.1944974,DBLP:conf/edoc/SongWWWTK11}, for most frequent behavior~\cite{DBLP:conf/icdt/DeutchM09}, for sequences of activities~\cite{DBLP:journals/eswa/BottrighiCLMT16} or algebraic expressions of sequence, choice, and parallelism over activities~\cite{DBLP:journals/information/TangMS18}, or to check whether a temporal-logic property holds~\cite{DBLP:conf/otm/RaimCMMM14}.
 Several techniques support graph-based queries~\cite{DBLP:conf/sc/Cuevas-VicenttinDWSL12,DBLP:conf/icde/HuangBDMY15,Liu:2009:SEC:1944968.1944974}.
 These techniques satisfy R7 and R8.
 However, they only support a single fixed case notion and thus fail R2, R10, R11.

 \paragraph{\#2.
-Event table with multiple entity identifiers.} The model defines a single table, each record is an event with multi-valued entity identifier attributes, first introduced by Popova et al.~\cite{DBLP:journals/ijcis/PopovaFD15} and later formalized by Aalst et al. as \emph{object-centric log}~\cite{DBLP:conf/sefm/Aalst19}. \emph{Redo} event logs~\cite{DBLP:conf/bpm/MurillasHR17} include database operations and \emph{XOC} logs~\cite{DBLP:conf/caise/LiMCA18} even include database snapshots.
+Event table with multiple entity identifiers.} {The model is a variant of Tab.~\ref{tab:2_BPIC17ExampleCaseTable} and Fig.~\ref{fig:event_data_models}(2) and defines a single table.} Each record is an event with \emph{multi-valued} entity identifier attributes.
+The model was first introduced by Popova et al.~\cite{DBLP:journals/ijcis/PopovaFD15} and later formalized by Aalst et al. as \emph{object-centric log}~\cite{DBLP:conf/sefm/Aalst19}. \emph{Redo} event logs~\cite{DBLP:conf/bpm/MurillasHR17} include database operations. \emph{XOC} logs~\cite{DBLP:conf/caise/LiMCA18} even include database snapshots.
 The BPAF~\cite{bpaf_standard} format is a precursor that allows querying event data of different processes~\cite{DBLP:conf/ic3k/BaqueroM12a} but not based on properties of specific events (violates R7).
-All these models only describe correlation (and data operations) of an event to multiple entities, but leave sequential ordering per entity implicit, see Fig.~\ref{fig:event_data_models}(d), which prevents R6 and R8.
-They are usually transformed to other formats for analysis~\cite{DBLP:conf/simpda/BertiA19,DBLP:journals/ijcis/PopovaFD15}
+All these models only describe correlation (and data operations) of an event to multiple entities, but leave sequential ordering per entity implicit, see Fig.~\ref{fig:event_data_models}(2), {which violates R0} and prevents R6 and R8.
+They are usually transformed to other formats for analysis~\cite{DBLP:conf/simpda/BertiA19,DBLP:journals/ijcis/PopovaFD15}.

 \paragraph{\#3.
-Event data in a relational database.} Events are stored as time-stamped attributes and can be related to various entities through primary and foreign keys as shown in Fig.~\ref{fig:event_data_models}(e).
+Event data in a relational database.} Events are stored as time-stamped attributes and can be related to various entities through primary and foreign keys as shown in Fig.~\ref{fig:event_data_models}(3).
 Dijkman et al.~\cite{DBLP:journals/dpd/DijkmanGSDGH20} show a native, efficient relational algebra operator to query directly-following events.
 Also pre-defined behavioral patterns can be queried efficiently~\cite{DBLP:conf/caise/SchonigRCJM16}.
 However, these operators are fixed to one entity identifier and querying paths requires unbounded joins (violates R4,R6,R10).